HTHcoin/platform/packages/js-dash-sdk/docs/platform/about-platform.md

-### About Dash Platform
+### About HTH Platform

-The Dash Platform provide a technology stack on top of the Dash Network allowing the creation of feature-rich decentralized application.
+The HTH Platform provide a technology stack on top of the HTH Network allowing the creation of feature-rich decentralized application.

-You will learn more on the [Dash Platform Documentation - What is Dash Platform ?](https://dashplatform.readme.io/docs/introduction-what-is-dash-platform).
+You will learn more on the [HTH Platform Documentation - What is HTH Platform ?](https://hthplatform.readme.io/docs/introduction-what-is-hth-platform).

 ### Platform components